wagov/wasocshared/threat-activity.md

     - [Enabling MFA number matching to mitigate MFA fatigue attacks (AAD)](https://learn.microsoft.com/en-us/azure/active-directory/authentication/how-to-mfa-number-match#enable-number-matching-in-the-portal)
 - [How to implement Defender for Identity and configure all prerequisites](https://jeffreyappel.nl/how-to-implement-defender-for-identity-and-configure-all-prerequisites/)

-**Agent Tesla (spyware Trojan)** has been detected across several organisations.
-It is used to steal sensitive information from a victim's device such as user credentials, keystrokes, clipboard data, sessions and credentials from browsers, and other information.
-The malware was deployed from various websites and blocked by EDR across the incidents the SOC was aware of.

-- [Mitre ATT&CK](https://attack.mitre.org/) reference for [Agent Tesla](https://attack.mitre.org/software/S0331/) techniques and tactics to aid detections.

-**QakBot** is a modular banking trojan that has been used primarily by financially-motivated actors since at least 2007.
-Qakbot is continuously maintained and developed and has evolved from an information stealer into delivery agent for ransomware, most notably [ProLock](https://attack.mitre.org/software/S0654/) and [Egregor](https://attack.mitre.org/software/S0554/).
-After initial compromise of an organization, it is common to see lateral movement, command-and-control (C2) communications, and ransomware payloads installed on multiple devices.
-Early indicators of compromise associated with this activity are typically followed by a ransomware attack.
-This has been detected and remediated at some organisations.

-- [Mitre ATT&CK](https://attack.mitre.org/) reference for [QakBot](https://attack.mitre.org/software/S0650/) techniques and tactics to aid detections.